feliciavan/mqtt/README.md

 git clone https://github.com/feliciavan/mqtt.git
 ```

-### Build the Docker images

-In the `mqtt` directory, modify the content in `.env`, which contains the environment variables about MQTT's topics.
+In the `mqtt` directory, modify the content in `.env`, which contains the environment variables about MQTT topics.
 The content is:

 ```cmd
 TopicInput=RE/calculateWinterSupplementInput/
 TopicOutput=RE/calculateWinterSupplementOutput/
 ```

-where it is different from the ones in the requirements.
-It is self-specified in order to receive the published messages more efficiently.
+where it is self-specified in order to separate with the assignment-specified ones.
 I can set it to the assignment-specified ones, which are

 ```cmd
 TopicInput=BRE/calculateWinterSupplementInput/
 TopicOutput=BRE/calculateWinterSupplementOutput/
 ```

 Under this circumstance, I do not need to run the container of the mock WSWA.
-I can directly use the provided one.
+I can directly use the existing one.

-Build the Docker images
+### Build the Docker images

 ```cmd
 docker compose build